jackdoe/juun/README.md

 attempt to fix my bash history rage

-* keeps my bash history across terminals
+* keeps my bash/zsh history across terminals
 * local service that i can personalize and run some ML
 * stores it in ~/.juun.json [0600]
 * per terminal plus global history